Blueberries - What Your Mother Didn't Tell You

 Blueberry Smoothie - You're Gonna' Love The Taste

 Good for you.
 You've come to the right place.
-I'm going to share with you my favorite healthy, easy to make, skinny blueberry drink.
-It's so delicious that your friends and family will be asking for seconds.
+I will share my favorite healthy, easy-to-make, skinny blueberry drink.
+It's so delicious that your friends and family will ask for seconds.

 Ingredients For This Mouth-Watering Smoothie